 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Newsy slightly Left-Center biased based on story selection that favors the left and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Scripps News as slightly Left-Center biased based on story selection that favors the left and High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

-Founded in 2008, Newsy is a national news network that creates video journalism.
+Founded in 2008, Scripps News (formerly known as Newsy) is a national news network that creates video journalism.
 The goal is for these videos to be easily digestible on both mobile and web platforms.
-According to their about page “Newsy is your source for concise, unbiased video news and analysis covering the top stories from around the world.”
+According to their about page, “Scripps News is your source for concise, unbiased video news and analysis covering the top stories from around the world.”

-Newsy has six U.S.-based offices in Columbia, Missouri; Chicago; Cincinnati; New York; Denver; and Washington, D.C.
-Their content is found on platforms including Comcast Xfinity, Charter Spectrum, Cox, Sling TV, AT&T U-verse, and YouTube TV in addition to set-top streaming devices and services such as Roku, Apple TV, Amazon Fire TV and Hulu.
+Scripps News has six U.S.-based offices in Columbia, Missouri; Chicago; Cincinnati; New York; Denver; and Washington, D.C.
+Their content is found on platforms including Comcast Xfinity, Charter Spectrum, Cox, Sling TV, AT&T U-verse, and YouTube TV, in addition to set-top streaming devices and services such as Roku, Apple TV, Amazon Fire TV, and Hulu.
 You can find a full list of staff here.

 Funded by / Ownership

-In 2014, Newsy was bought for 35 million by The E. W. Scripps Company, which is an American broadcasting company that was founded in 1878 by Edward Willis “E. W.” Scripps.
-Newsy is funded through digital advertising.
+In 2014, Scripps News was bought for 35 million by The E. W. Scripps Company, an American broadcasting company founded in 1878 by Edward Willis “E. W.” Scripps.
+Scripps News is funded through digital advertising.